jonathas/jonathas.github.io/_posts/2023-11-22-optimizing-data-access-database-indexes.md

 Database indexes can be created manually by administrators or automatically by the database management system (DBMS).
 Indexes can be applied to one or more columns, and there are various types to cater to different needs:

 - Unique Indexes: Ensure the uniqueness of values in the indexed columns, preventing duplicate entries.
 - Clustered Indexes: Determine the physical order of data rows in the table based on the index, influencing data storage layout.
+In a clustered index, the rows in the table are stored in the same order as the index.
+Each table can have only one clustered index.
 - Non-clustered Indexes: Create a separate structure for the index, leaving the data rows unchanged.
+Unlike a clustered index, a non-clustered index does not affect the physical order of the rows in the table and allows for the creation of multiple non-clustered indexes on a single table.

 When a query involving the indexed column(s) is executed, the database engine utilizes the index to quickly locate the relevant rows.
 This process reduces the need to scan the entire table, resulting in a significant reduction in disk I/O operations.
 B-tree indexes, often sorted, enable efficient range queries, making them particularly powerful in enhancing read operation performance.